 Two professors lead each of the three sequenced courses taught in English: AS210, 215, and 220.
 All courses challenge you to think across traditional disciplines from history to literature to the social sciences, across national borders and languages, and across time.

-The Asian Studies Department sponsors two Honor Houses which serve as venues for student activities related to Asia and for speaking Chinese and Japanese languages.
+The Asian Studies Department sponsors two Language Houses which serve as venues for student activities related to Asia and for speaking Chinese and Japanese languages.